scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 For example, with :math:`\gamma = 0.3` we would predict the labels :code:`[["Retriever", "Golden Retriever"], ["Hound", "Dachshund"], ["Hound", "Beagle"]]`.
 Note, that in the second level, the Beagle label is assigned because its probability of 0.5 is within the threshold of 0.3 of the highest probability of 0.8 (Dachshund class) of a neighboring node.

-.. _multi-path-metrics:
+.. _hierarchical-multi-label-metrics:

 ++++++++++++++++++++++++++
 Metrics
 ++++++++++++++++++++++++++
-To evaluate the performance of the multi-path hierarchical classifiers, we extend the hierarchical precision, recall and F-Score metrics.
+To evaluate the performance of the hierarchical multi-label classifiers, we extend the hierarchical precision, recall and F-Score metrics.
 The hierarchical precision, recall and F-Score are defined as follows are defined in :ref:`Metrics <metrics-overview>`.

-Here we give an example of the hierarchical precision and recall for the multi-path case.
+Here we give an example of the hierarchical precision and recall for the multi-label case.

 .. figure:: ../algorithms/hc_metrics.png
    :align: center